Dandruff (Itchy Scalp)

 What do I do for my dandruff if the steps above aren’t working?

-A couple of times a week, wet your scalp and massage the medicated shampoo into your scalp.
-Then wrap your hair in a towel for 60 minutes while you eat breakfast or scroll through social media, then rinse off in the shower.
+A few times a week, wet your scalp and massage in your medicated shampoo.
+Then wrap your hair in a towel for 60 minutes while you eat breakfast or scroll on your phone.
+Then rinse off in the shower.

-Sometimes a dandruff shampoo may stop working.
-If you switch to a different active ingredient for a few weeks, usually your original shampoo will start working again.
+Sometimes your dandruff shampoo may stop working.
+If that happens, switch to a different active ingredient for a few weeks.
+Then, go back to your original shampoo—it will often work again.

 Should I buy an expensive dry scalp shampoo?